openfaas/openfaas.github.io/_posts/2019-06-07-python-datascience-with-openfaas.md

 2. saving just the model `state_dict`.

-We have opted for the second method because it is more portable.
-The `pickle` method is sensitive to the Python environment and I had issues making sure that it would load correctly in the deployed function.
+We have opted for the second method because it is more portable, the `pickle` method is sensitive to the Python environment and folder structure.

 ```python
 torch.save(rnn.state_dict(), "data/char-rnn-classification.pt")